Stones Bitter: History

 In 2006, Off Licence News identified the canned variant as "continuing a slow but sure decline that has seen its status redefined from national brand to Yorkshire regional over the last decade."
 As of 2012, Stones Bitter is among the twenty highest selling ales in the United Kingdom, with estimated annual volumes at over 100,000 hectolitres.

 Cask conditioned Stones Bitter returned in 2021, brewed under licence by Sheffield brewer TrueNorth.

 Recipe and flavour

-The recipes for brewery conditioned and cask conditioned Stones differed:
+The recipes for brewery conditioned and cask conditioned Stones differ:

 Brewery conditioned Stones is brewed with a blend of hops from America (Columbus and Zeus) and Europe (Magnum and Admiral).
 The barley variety used is Pearl.
 The beer comes in kegs and 440ml cans, and is described as having a "fragrant grapefruit-citrus hop aroma, [which] cuts through a characteristically sulphury background with a fruity edge.
 The unusual salts balance ensures that the bitterness isn’t dry."

-Cask conditioned Stones used Challenger hops, and was dry hopped with English Goldings.
-It was described as having an aroma of hops, sulphur and grapefruit, with a salty, moreish and zesty taste.
+Cask conditioned Stones uses Challenger hops, and is dry hopped with English Goldings.
+It is described as having an aroma of hops, sulphur and grapefruit, with a salty, moreish and zesty taste.